ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

                 i.e. integer ASCII value or `+' followed by character which corresponds to the phrap score of 0.

+    --guide-max-mism=count
+    -x count    Maximal number of mismatches for hits in guidefile to be used.

     --colorspace=+|-
     -c +|-      Input is in di-base colorspace encoding.
 Hashing and alignment will be performed in the colorspace encoding.